Orthodontic x-rays: will you need them before getting braces?

 So x-rays have a place in checking for tooth decay and gum disease periodically depending on clinical risk.
 But they unfortunately have been misused by some dentists.

 Because we don’t cut out on the medical evaluation and your clinical safety at Straight Teeth Direct™ you are also given the choice and option to start treatment in the healthiest way possible, and as with any other orthodontic procedure, you’ll be given the option to share your x-rays.
-This will be done through your password protected account where you’ll be able to upload a copy of your most recent x-rays (small or OPG) and your gum scores.
+This will be done through your password protected account after your free e-consultation, where you’ll be able to upload a copy of your most recent x-rays (small or OPG) and your gum scores.

 This gives the opportunity to your orthodontist to access all your records and info when prescribing your treatment remotely.

-But as per the guidelines, if you don’t have access to your records or don’t want to have a new x-ray taken on purpose and you visit your dentist regularly, with not signs of symptoms, you won’t have to provide orthodontic x-rays uncessesarly, the most important is that you know you are dentally healthy.
+But as per the guidelines, if you don’t have access to your records or don’t want to have a new x-ray taken on purpose and you visit your dentist regularly, with not signs of symptoms, you won’t have to provide orthodontic x-rays unnecessarily, the most important is that you know you are dentally healthy.

 Overall dental health is important so make sure you regularly visit your dentist, it’s also a great idea to keep copies of your x-rays so you can track when different views were taken.